paulelsner/EOS_connect/src/CONFIG_README.md

   timeout: 180 # timeout for EOS optimize request in seconds - default: 180
 # Electricity price configuration
 price:
-  source: default  # data source for electricity price tibber, default (default uses akkudoktor)
+  source: default  # data source for electricity price tibber, smartenergy_at, default (default uses akkudoktor)
   token: tibberBearerToken # Token for electricity price
   feed_in_price: 0.0 # feed in price for the grid in €/kWh
   negative_price_switch: false # switch for no payment if negative stock price is given